 Quick Pickled Red Onions

-- Mix in a bowl and pickle while you make the rest of the benedict items.
+- Add thinly sliced onions to a colander, with your hands under warm water, scrunch the onions and rinse them.
+Add to a small bowl with the rice vinegar, warm water, and salt.
+Let them sit while you make the rest of the meal.
 Drain when ready to add to the benedict.

-- Bring a small pot of water to a boil with a splash of vinegar.
+- Bring a small pot of water to a slow boil with the vinegar.

-- Cut and toast the croissants in a toaster oven or toaster to desired color.
+- Cut and toast the croissants, English muffins, or bagel in a toaster oven or toaster to the desired color.
 Set aside until ready to assemble.

-- Place the toasted croissant on a plate or board, spread a little bit of sauce, add the fresh mixed greens, salmon, poached egg, sauce, pickled onions and capers.
+- Place the toasted croissant on a plate or board, spread a little bit of sauce, capers, pickled onions, smoked salmon, poached egg, a little more sauce.
 Top with fresh dill.
+Enjoy.

 Enjoy and Bon Appetité!